MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_16_ConfigureAuthenticationSessionControls.md

 #### Estimated time: 10 minutes

-## Configure sign in frequency controls using a conditional access policy
+### Exercise 1 - Configure sign in frequency controls using a conditional access policy

+#### Task - User the Azure Portal to configure conditional access

 1. Browse to [https://portal.azure.com](https://portal.azure.com) and sign in using a Global administrator account for the directory.